-ENGR 152-1 Engineering Tools II This course provides an introduction to engineering problem-solving using common software tools, including spreadsheets, CAD and GIS software.
-Case studies provide relevance and serve to bind together many of the topics covered in the course.
+ENGR 152-1 Engineering Tools II This course provides an introduction to engineering problem-solving using common software tools and focusing on CAD software.
+Case studies provide relevance and serve to synthesize many of the topics covered in the course.